yugabyte/yugabyte-db/docs/README.md

 In this kind of work, the nature of your documentation change means that you'll need to modify existing [_syntax diagrams_](#syntax-diagram) or add new ones.

 > **Note:** The following covers diagram maintenance and creation for the YSQL documentation.
 The YCQL documentation still uses an old method for this.
-You must take advice from colleagues if you need to work on YSQL diagrams.
+You must take advice from colleagues if you need to work on YCQL diagrams.

 Once you understand this area, modifying existing [_syntax diagrams_](#syntax-diagram) or adding new ones will seem to be very straightforward.
 However, you must embrace a fairly large mental model.
 This, in turn, depends on several terms of art.
 All this is covered in the dedicated section [Creating and maintaining syntax diagrams for YSQL Docs](#3-mental-model-and-glossary-creating-and-maintaining-syntax-diagrams-for-ysql-docs).

-Here is a terse step-by-step summary
+Here is a terse step-by-step summary:

 ### Get set up